argalloni/CSHL_IonChannels2025/README.md

     conda update conda
     ```
     ```
-    conda env create --name CSHL_IonChannels --file installation_requirements.yml
+    conda env create --file installation.yml
     ```
-    ```
-    conda activate CSHL_IonChannels
-    ```

 ### 5. Install the "miniML" python package for miniEPSC analysis
+For analysis of miniEPSCs, we are using a recent deep-learning based package called miniML.
+(You can read more about it here: https://delvendahl.github.io/miniML/intro.html)

 - In the terminal, navigate back up to the main folder (IonChannelsAnalysisCode):
-    - if you are in the CSHL_IonChannels subfolder, type:
+    - if you are in the CSHL_IonChannels subfolder, type into the terminal:
     ```
     cd ..
     ```
-- Now we will follow the installation instructions from the miniML page: (https://delvendahl.github.io/miniML/intro.html)
+- Now we will follow the installation instructions from the miniML page:

 - In the terminal, type the following commands:
     ```
     git clone https://github.com/delvendahl/miniML.git
     ```
-    You should see a new folder called "miniML" in your VSCode file window (on the left)
+    Once it has finished running, you should see a new folder called "miniML" in your VSCode file window (on the left)
-- Use the terminal to navigate to the miniML folder, by typing (in the terminal window at thew bottom):
-    ```
-    cd miniML
-    ```
-- Install the miniML package (for miniEPSC analysis) by typing:
-    ```
-    conda create --name miniML python=3.11
-    ```
-    ```
-    conda activate miniML
-    ```

-- **Note:** miniML is only installed in the local environment called "miniML".
-This needs to be active in order to run miniML.
-When running a notebook, make sure the jupyter kernel is set to "miniML".
+### 5. Running the analysis notebooks

+We are done and ready to start running our analysis!

+Just put your data (.abf files) into the correct subfolder inside *"/data"* and then open (double click) the notebook you want to run.

+- To run code cells, you can either hit the play button to the left of the cell, or you can select the cell and press *"shift-enter"*.

+- The first time you run each code notebook, you will get a popup asking to choose which Python kernel/environment (which version of Python) to use.
+You should select the one we just created, called *"CSHL_IonChannels"*

+Happy analyzing!